zanuka/leaderport-core-ui/README.md

 - **Active Community**: vibrant open-source community ensures ongoing development and support.
 - **Compatibility**: Redis fork maintains compatibility with existing clients and tools; win.

-## Why Vue.js?
+## Vue.js: The Progressive JavaScript Framework

-I'm definitely partial to Vue since I've been building with it exclusively for the past 4 years, and think it's a great choice for this project.
-Some more specific benefits include:
+I've been building apps with Vue.js for the past 4 years, and think it's a great choice for this project.
+Specific benefits include:

 - **Best of Both Worlds**: Combines Angular's structure with React's flexibility.
 - **Performance**: Lightweight with efficient rendering for fast, responsive leaderboards.